-To enable the interaction with representations of resources over networks, a form of identification is needed.
 A Uniform Resource Identifier (URI) provides a simple and extensible means for identifying a resource (RFC 39867).
-The most common form of URI is the Uniform Resource Locator (URL) used to identify webpages on the World Wide Web (WWW).
 The next figure disassembles the URI syntax.

 Several schemes are used nowadays for URIs, like http://, ftp://, tel:, urn:, and mailto: (the URI scheme is not the same as the underlying protocol).
 The HTTP URIs are the most common data access and things identification mechanism.
 They provide globally unique names, distributed ownership, and allow people to look up those names.